gauthamp10/youtube-downloader/README.md

 # youtube-downloader
-An free cross-platform youtube downloader built using pytohn, js and eel
+An free cross-platform youtube downloader built using python, js and eel